Schinzel/web-blocks/src/main/kotlin/io/schinzel/web_app_engine/thoughts.md

   - have an api with path "page"
   - cannot have a page nor an api with path "static"
 - Tester & doc
+- Create an html page that returns all the endpoints

 # How to build and run a JAR